Are Your Surveys Only Suitable for Wrapping Fish? The shortcomings of customer satisfaction surveys, and what you can do about it

 So if people don’t survey their spouses, why do organizations survey their customers?
 Consider a typical survey and some of the assumptions people make when they create or use them.

-Assumption No. 1: Surveys tell companies that their customers are satisfied.
+Assumption No. 1: Customer Satisfaction Surveys tell companies that their customers are satisfied.
 This would be true if the organization knew that the questions on the survey were truly related to what customers want.
 Are they?
 Where do survey questions come from?
 If your surveys are like the ones I’ve seen, they are developed by a committee of people in a series of meetings without a customer in sight.
 The end result is a survey to determine how satisfied customers are with a number of factors that the organization believes customers think are important.

-One improvement to surveys over the years has been the inclusion of questions such as: “Overall, how satisfied are you with….”
+One improvement to customer satisfaction surveys over the years has been the inclusion of questions such as: “Overall, how satisfied are you with….”
 Even if the questions being asked are poor, organizations will at least have some indication of a customer’s general satisfaction level.

 I recently worked with an organization that had just finished surveying its customers.
 Members of the organization developed the questions without really knowing what customers wanted and needed my help interpreting the results.
 When I asked why they needed my help they said, “We don’t think the customers understood the questions.”
 It turns out that the organization’s customers said they were satisfied with the organization overall, but were not satisfied with the specifics asked about on the survey.
 The customers were satisfied but the organization had no idea why.
 It could have been worse; the customers could have been satisfied with all the factors listed but unsatisfied overall.

-Look at the survey in Figure 1.
+Look at the customer satisfaction survey in Figure 1.
 Is it possible to mark “dissatisfied” for each of the questions and still be satisfied with the lawnmower?
 Perhaps the customer is satisfied simply because the mower is bigger and faster than the neighbor’s mower.
 Is it possible to circle “highly satisfied” for each of the characteristics listed and be dissatisfied with the mower?
 Perhaps the mower is fine, but the dealer was rude.
 The results of many surveys can leave people scratching their heads.

 If companies remove all the things that dissatisfy their customers, will the customers be satisfied?
 If I suddenly let my wife use the remote control and start putting the toilet seat down and asking for directions when I’m lost, would she be satisfied?
 I would argue that she would only be less dissatisfied.
 The remote control, the toilet seat, and my stubbornness are not satisfiers, they are dissatisfiers.
 Look instead for the satisfiers in your relationships.
 What are your customers’ satisfiers?
 Is your organization improving the satisfiers or dissatisfiers?
 It is not safe to assume that the elimination of dissatisfaction creates satisfaction.